Israel–Qatar relations: Diplomatic visits

 Qatar and Israel leaders would be meeting each other in Norway later in the year.
+In January 2025, Israeli President Isaac Herzog met with Qatari Prime Minister Mohammed bin Abdulrahman Al Thani on the sidelines of the World Economic Forum in Davos and thanked him for Qatari role in securing a hostage deal.

 Cultural relations

 The Qatar National Olympic Committee and the State of Israel co-funded the Doha Stadium in the Israeli Arab city of Sakhnin located in the Galilee region of Israel.
 The stadium was named after the Qatari city of Doha.
 The decision by the Qataris to build the stadium in Israel came after a meeting between the Arab Knesset member Ahmad Tibi and Secretary-General of the Qatar National Olympic Committee Sheikh Saud Abdulrahman Al Thani after Tibi expressed his concern on the conditions for sport in Sakhnin among the Arab society inside Israel.
 The involvement of Qatar was to show that relations between the two nations are peaceful and with a similar interest.

 In February 2020, Israeli doctor Vered Windman attended the ISPCAN event in Doha, Qatar.